1414213/scwin2/README.md

 "RelativeSize": 0.5,
 "Anchored": false
 ```
-Works the same as `PadSlideStick` but simuates a sliding `PadButtonCross` instead of a thumbstick.&ensp;Implements all the properties of a `PadButtonCross`.
+Works the same as `PadSlideStick` but simuates a sliding `PadButtonCross` instead of a thumbstick.
+Implements all the properties of a `PadButtonCross`.

 ### PadSlideStick
 ```